Bayesian Controlled FDR Variable Selection via Parameter-Expanded Latent Knockoffs: Introduction

-For the regression coefficients, we adopt the mixture spike-and-slab prior suggested by \citet{candes2018gold}, which avoids the increase of the model dimension typical of the classical knockoff filter.
-Additionally, we modify this prior by allowing the probability of inclusion of each variable to depend on the number of its neighbors in the graph.
-We ensure that the knockoff variables possess \textit{a priori} the required properties outlined in \cite{candes2018gold} and demonstrate that this characterization is sufficient for controlling the BFDR at an arbitrary level, in finite samples, provided the distribution of the covariates is fully known.
-Moreover, for a sufficiently large sample size, our procedure maintains asymptotic FDR control when the true covariates' graph is estimated from data, as in our proposed framework.
-In applications, to maintain control over the BFDR, we employ a greedy algorithm, similar to the one presented in \cite{newton2004bfdr}, but relying on an estimate of the upper bound for the probability of non-inclusion.
+We ensure that the {latent } knockoff variables possess \textit{a priori} the required properties outlined in \cite{candes2018gold} and demonstrate that this characterization is sufficient for controlling the BFDR at an arbitrary level, in finite samples, provided the distribution of the covariates is fully known. {When the covariate graph is estimated from data, the graphical prior yields accurate posterior estimation of the precision matrix, and the resulting procedure retains an asymptotic FDR guarantee.} In applications, to maintain control over the BFDR, we employ a greedy algorithm, similar to the one presented in \cite{newton2004bfdr}, but relying on an estimate of the upper bound for the probability of non-inclusion.
 Using simulated data, we show that our proposal substantially improves the stability of the selection compared to classical knockoff methods, as it leverages the entire posterior distribution of the knockoff variables rather than relying on a single realization.
 Furthermore, we show that our procedure achieves performance comparable to or better than standard Bayesian variable selection methods, while consistently controlling the FDR.

-To our knowledge, only a few Bayesian knockoff filters have been proposed in the literature to date. \cite{gu2021Bayesian} first considered a generalized linear model framework and assumed the distribution of the covariates to be completely known.
-With respect to their model formulation, in our approach, the incorporation of the estimation of a graphical model on the covariates aids in knockoff generation and improves the estimation of the covariate effects on the response.
-Furthermore, unlike the model formulation of \cite{gu2021Bayesian}, our joint model ensures valid model-X knockoffs. \cite{yap2023bayesian} employ the Bayesian lasso of \cite{park2008blasso} for the estimation of the regression coefficients.
+To our knowledge, only a few Bayesian knockoff filters have been proposed in the literature to date. \cite{gu2021Bayesian} first considered a generalized linear model framework and assumed the distribution of the covariates to be completely known. {In contrast, our formulation combines estimation of a Gaussian graphical model for the covariates with a parameter-expanded latent knockoff construction, so that the estimated covariate graph informs knockoff construction and inference on the regression effects.
+Furthermore, unlike the formulation of \cite{gu2021Bayesian}, our construction defines latent knockoff variables that constitute valid model-X knockoffs a priori.} \cite{yap2023bayesian} employ the Bayesian lasso of \cite{park2008blasso} for the estimation of the regression coefficients.
 However, they treat the covariates as fixed and require the augmented knockoff matrix to be generated prior to Bayesian inference.

 The paper is organized as follows.
 Section \ref{Sec:2} provides an overview of the fundamental concepts related to knockoff filters and introduces the proposed Bayesian generalization.
 Section \ref{Sec:3_simulo} presents a comprehensive simulation study to evaluate the performances of the proposed method against alternative approaches.
 Section \ref{Sec:4_applic} uses an application to real data to demonstrate the practical utility of our approach.
 Some concluding remarks are presented in Section \ref{Sec:5_concludo}.